Moxie. Mission. Momentum.

 So they set out to create a brand built on empowerment.
 Four weeks and over 4,000 Instagram followers later, what started as a spring-break brainchild is now a budding business.

-Slump, along with Alissa McMahon and Keegan Mahoney, pitched Mauve during the Maverick Business Plan Competition on April 27.
+Slump, along with Alissa McMahon and Keegan Mahoney, pitched Mauve during the Maverick Business Plan Competition.
 Their well-packaged business plan and proof it was working won them first place and $3,000 — money they’ll use to restock inventory and establish an LLC.

 Slump, chief of product, is graduating this month and will soon after transition to a full-time job at Flywheel.
 McMahon, chief of fashion, starts her senior year at the UNO College of Business Administration this fall.
 Mahoney, chief of operations, is a 2016 UNO alumna and works at Flywheel as a project manager.